tldr-pages/tldr/pages/common/gcloud-init.md

 `gcloud init --console-only`

-- Alternatively,prevent from launching a browser:
+- Do not launch a browser:

 `gcloud init --no-launch-browser`